ahmeds26/Image-Processing-API/README.md

 Image-Processing-API

-An Express endpoint to resize, display and store and input image
+An Express endpoint to resize, display and store an input image

 Built With: